dogacgorgulu/PIWorks-technical-assignment/userInterfaceSpecification.md

    1.2 The table shall display users' value of ID, username, email and enabled attributes.
    1.3 Whenever a new user pushed into the database, table should be updated accordingly.

-2. The user management screen shall be able to add new users.
+2. The user management screen shall be able to add new users.<br/>
-...2.1 When the UMS user clicks to the "+New User" button, an empty new user instance, with unique ID shall be pushed to the database.
+2.1 When the UMS user clicks to the "+New User" button, an empty new user instance, with unique ID shall be pushed to the database.
-...2.2 Whenever a new user is added to the database, the table shall be updated accordingly.
+2.2 Whenever a new user is added to the database, the table shall be updated accordingly.

 3. The user management screen shall be able to edit existing users' attributes.
 3.1 Whenever the UMS user clicks to a user on the table, selected user attributes shall be displayed.